International Legal Studies Requirements & Curriculum

 |International Criminal Law (Fall)||2|

 |International Environmental Law (Fall)||3|

 |International Water Resources Law Seminar (Spring)||3|

 |Lawyering for Immigrants: A Service Learning Practicum (Fall)||2|

 |U.S. Taxation of International Transactions (Spring)||3|

 1 Students are required to take either Transnational Litigation or International Business Transactions.
 Students may choose to take both courses, with one of them serving as an Elective.

-2 This requirement may be waived by the Faculty Advisor for students who gain equivalent expertise by serving as a research assistant to a professor on a topic of international or comparative law or engaging in directed research on a significant international or comparative topic.
+2 For 2013-2014, International and Foreign Legal Research has been reduced to one (1) unit.
+Therefore, the Academic Requirements for the Certificate are now Minimum 15 units.
+The Elective Courses requirement remains eight (8) units.
+This course requirement may be waived by the Faculty Advisor for students who gain equivalent expertise by serving as a research assistant to a professor on a topic of international or comparative law or engaging in directed research on a significant international or comparative topic.

 3 The Faculty Advisor has discretion to allow students to satisfy the certificate requirements through completion of other elective courses upon a showing that those courses meet the objectives of the requirement in each individual student's case.